Oliver Twist (1999 TV series): Controversy

 The adaptation, by Alan Bleasdale, attracted controversy, particularly for the decision to begin with two hours of backstory (much of it invented by Bleasdale) before reaching the plot of the novel.
 Furthermore, Bleasdale altered well-known sections of the novel, so that although the basic idea is the same, almost every detail is changed enough so that the drama plays like an original story, not an adaptation.
 Monks, who is made an out-and-out murderer in this serial (he kills his father), is nevertheless changed from a completely irredeemable and evil villain to someone who reforms to the point of getting married and starting a family.

 Home media

 On 27 March 2000 ITV released a double box set VHS of the adaption.
-It was co-owned by the TV and movie company Carlton.
-Then on 16 October 2006 ITV re-released it on DVD.
+It was co-owned by the TV and film company Carlton.
+On 16 October 2006 ITV re-released it on DVD.